Developing Manure Injection Technology that Protects Clean Air and Water

 - Increased utilization of manure nutrients, hence improved soil and plant health

-- Increased crop acreage available for fertilizing
+- Increased crop acreage accessible for manure application

 - Reduced use of commercial fertilizer